Senate Republicans threaten to slow efforts to fund federal agencies, deliver aid to Ukraine

 Cruz, Lee and some other Republicans issuing threats against the spending bill have a history of using government funding battles to advance political objectives.
 Recently, the duo has forced Democrats to hold a series of ill-fated votes targeting President Biden’s policies requiring coronavirus vaccines and testing, nearly pushing the government to shut down.

 Scott, meanwhile, has found himself at odds in recent days with some members of his own party over his economic plan, released in February.
-That proposal has drawn objections from Senate Minority Leader Mitch McConnell (R-Ky.), among others, and Scott on Friday fired off an op-ed in the Wall Street Journal blasting “Beltway cowardice” over government spending.
+That proposal has drawn objections from Senate Minority Leader Mitch McConnell (R-Ky.), among others, and Scott on Friday fired off an op-ed in the Wall Street Journal criticizing “Beltway cowardice” over government spending.

 Earlier in the week, a wider array of Republicans issued the first warnings against the omnibus, telling Democrats they may not be able to support a spending deal that provides billions of dollars in fresh coronavirus aid.
 The lawmakers said they wanted a fuller accounting of how previous aid had been spent before considering new sums.